geopandas/geopandas/doc/source/docs/user_guide/pygeos_to_shapely.rst

 GeoPandas 0.14
 ^^^^^^^^^^^^^^

-- The default backend is Shapely 2.0 and the PyGEOS is be used only if Shapely 1.8 is installed instead of 2.0 or newer.
+- The default backend is Shapely 2.0 and the PyGEOS is used only if Shapely 1.8 is installed instead of 2.0 or newer.
 The PyGEOS backend is still supported, but a user needs to opt in using the environment variable ``USE_PYGEOS`` as explained in the